konflux-ci/architecture/ADR/adr-0006-names-labels.md

 ## Context

-We need log conventions to make App Studio easier to operate and maintain.
+We need log conventions to make our offering easier to operate and maintain.
 These will also make it possible for us to create queries that cross components in our logs.

 ## Decision: Log conventions